TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Tca/Index.rst

-Localizing a record can be done by the :ref:`"localize" command <t3coreapi:tce-command-keywords>` of the :ref:`DataHandler <datahandler-basics>`.
+Localizing a record can be done by the :ref:`"localize" command <t3coreapi:tce-command-keywords>` of the :ref:`DataHandler basics <t3coreapi:datahandler-basics>`.
 This is the command that is sent when you press the translate buttons in :guilabel:`Web > List` or :guilabel:`Web > Page` for an element.